-Our international energy team contains experts across all areas of energy, from renewables and nuclear to utilities, oil and gas and conventional power generation.
-From the conversion waste to energy, to the implementation of blockchain projects in the energy sector, DWF has the sector specialists to advice you on the new and emerging challenges that your business faces.
+Our international energy law team contains experts across all areas of energy, from renewables and nuclear to utilities, oil and gas and conventional power generation.
+From the conversion waste to energy, to the implementation of blockchain projects in the energy sector, DWF has the sector specialists to advice you on the new and emerging challenges of energy regulation law that your business faces.

 The energy team is committed to service excellence and the delivery of commercially relevant results and outcomes.
 Whatever your project, we use our legal knowledge to save you time and money and to reduce risk.

 We work for clients across the globe including: ScottishPower, SUI SouthernGas, Essar, Yingli, Babcock, Horizon Nuclear, Vensys Turbines, Atkins, Doosan, United Utilities and Certas Energy.

 How do you navigate the key steps in the development of an energy project, particularly in an emerging or challenging market?
 Download our simple six step guide to check that you have considered all of the key areas.

 Africa presents an exciting prospect for investment in renewable energy.
 Hear the views of investors, developers and manufacturers on the challenges and opportunities for renewable energy in Africa in our report.

 DWF is delighted to have been appointed to the Crown Commercial Services framework for 'Wider Public Sector – Legal Services' (RM3788).
 This means that if you are a public sector organisation and you qualify to use this CCS framework, you can now appoint us through the contract.
 Find out more and download our prospectuses.

 Assessing the key challenges of disrupted construction projects -- force majeure is just one consideration under COVID-19 conditions.